 Can we move this heavy part somehow out of our local system?
 In the current reality, when we have tons of web apps, it should be achieved easily, right?
 Well, yes and no. There are cloud-based IDEs, but all of them are not as half good as the JetBrains products are.
 And we all got used to the old good PhpStorm, didn’t we?

 There is good news for us, though.
 We have a way to run your favorite IDE in a remote environment.
 Not so long ago, JetBrains announced a release of the project called Projector.
 In short, it’s a client-server approach where you may install the IDE on your remote server and use your web browser or a native application for interacting with the IDE.

 Besides the performance standpoint, there are other benefits of running your IDE remotely, such as:

 - Mobility.
-You may switch to another laptop (or iPad!) and proceed with your work from there without extra actions.
+You can switch to another laptop (or iPad!) and continue your work from there without any extra steps.

 - High-security corporate environments.
 If you intend to move everything from a local workstation to a corporate cloud, that might be the option.

 - Scalability.
 You may have a scalable cloud server for projects with a large codebase.

 - Thin client idea.
 You don’t need a high-end machine to run your IDE.

 - Files sync.
 You don’t need to sync your files somehow.
 Everything (IDE + Docker containers for your project) will be at the same place.

 The project setup is pretty easy, but there’s a DIY option as well.
 You may use one of the official Docker images for setting up the IDE you need.
 There’s also a script for making the container run process easier.
 If you look at the mentioned script, the process is pretty straightforward.
 You will have a mounted directory where you may share your projects.
 Also, all your IDE settings will be stored in the mounted folder as well.
 It’s quite useful when you need to rebuild your container for some reason but preserve all the settings.